Kleinendorst/kleinendorst.github.io/_posts/2017-09-29-reactive-streams.md

 Reactive streams are an embodiment of the publish-subscribe pattern, which passes data in a  type safe manner to build pipelines in which data can be send over an asynchronous boundary.
 This definition is a bit abstract, so we'll look at these streams piece by piece.

 ## Origin
 The idea of reactive streams originates from somewhere in 2013 and was pioneered by Netflix, Pivotal and Lightbend[^1].
-This group of companies created an open format which reactive streams libraries can implement in order to stay interoperable with each other.
-The original specification can be found [here](http://www.reactive-streams.org/) and consists of a lightweight jar with 4 interfaces.
+This group of companies created an [open format](http://www.reactive-streams.org/) that reactive streams libraries can implement in order to stay interoperable with each other.
+The original specification consists of a lightweight jar with 4 interfaces.
 This interface specification is now part of Java 9 as the [Flow class](http://download.java.net/java/jdk9/docs/api/java/util/concurrent/Flow.html).

-Implementations of the reactive streams specification includes Netflix [RXJava](http://reactivex.io/) (as part of the ReactiveX project), Pivotals [Project Reactor](http://projectreactor.io/) and Lightbends [Akka Streams](http://doc.akka.io/docs/akka/2.5/scala/stream/index.html).
+Implementations of the reactive streams specification includes Netflix's [RXJava](http://reactivex.io/) (as part of the ReactiveX project), Pivotals [Project Reactor](http://projectreactor.io/) and Lightbends [Akka Streams](http://doc.akka.io/docs/akka/2.5/scala/stream/index.html).
 These libraries each provide their own publishers, operators and subscribers.
-Besides the reactive streams libraries themselves, some new versions of technologies added libraries that support working with publishers and subscribers, most notably is Spring 5 which enables web programming using reactive streams.
+Besides the reactive streams libraries themselves, some new versions of technologies added libraries that support working with publishers and subscribers, most notably is Spring 5 which enables web programming using reactive streams[^2].

 ## So what are these streams?
 The reactive streams specification exists of four elements: